Servideska/HPC/doc.zih.tu-dresden.de/docs/application/project_request_form_jards.md

         ![Data][33]
         ![Data][34]

-    ??? abstract "Upload Full Projectdescription"
+    ??? abstract "Upload Full Project description"
-        On some project types a detailed project description is needed to complete the application.
+        If you are choosing the project type 'Regular project' a detailed project description is needed to complete the application.
+        You can save the application form and add the detailed description later, before submitting and finalize the HPC project application.

-        You can find a Template on this page:
+        You can find a template on this page:
         [https://tu-dresden.de/zih/hochleistungsrechnen/zugang/projektantrag?set_language=en](https://tu-dresden.de/zih/hochleistungsrechnen/zugang/projektantrag?set_language=en).

 === "Finalized Application"